 Paturel operated a lobster processing plant in Deer Island, N.B., under the name East Coast Seafood.
-It employed a number of foreign workers and wished to renew their work permits so it submitted the relevant LMIA applications to obtain the necessary approvals, which were a prerequisite for the renewal of the work permits.
+Paturel employed a number of foreign workers and wished to renew their work permits.
+To that end, it submitted the relevant LMIA applications to obtain the necessary approvals, which were a prerequisite for the renewal of the work permits.

-When adjudicating an LMIA application, a TFWP officer must consider whether the employment high as that established as the meof a foreign national would have a neutral or positive effect on the Canadian labour market, including whether the wages are consistent with the prevailing wage rate for the occupation.
-The prevailing wage is determined with reference to the median wage published online by the federal government's National Employment Service.
-Wage data derives primarily from Statistics Canada's Labour Force Survey, but other sources may also be considered, including employment insurance (EI) data.
+When adjudicating an LMIA application, a TFWP officer must consider whether the employment of a foreign national would have a neutral or positive effect on the Canadian labour market, including whether the wages offered are consistent with the prevailing wage rate for the occupation.
+The prevailing wage is determined with reference to the median wage published online by the Government of Canada's National Employment Service.
+Wage data derives primarily from Statistics Canada's Labour Force Survey, but other sources may also be considered, including Employment Insurance (EI) data.